-- been cautioned or convicted of a relevant (automatic barring) offence; or - engaged in relevant conduct in relation to children that has harmed a child or put them at risk of harm; or - satisfied the harm test in relation to children (i.e. no action or inaction occurred but a risk of harm to a child still exists) - 11.2 Where the above conditions are met the school has a legal obligation to make a referral to the DBS.
-This duty to refer applies irrespective of whether another body has made a referral to the DBS in relation to the same person. - 11.3 A referral to the DBS can be made in the interests of safeguarding children even if the legal conditions are not met.
+- been cautioned or convicted of a relevant (automatic barring) offence; or - engaged in relevant conduct in relation to children that has harmed a child or put them at risk of harm; or - satisfied the harm test in relation to children (i.e., no action or inaction occurred but a risk of harm to a child still exists)

+- 11.2 Where the above conditions are met the school has a legal obligation to make a referral to the DBS.
+This duty to refer applies irrespective of whether another body has made a referral to the DBS in relation to the same person. - 11.3 Referrals should be made as soon as possible, following a decision to remove an employee from regulated activity.
+This could include when an employee is suspended from duty, is redeployed to work that is not regulated activity, is dismissed or when they have resigned.
+However, in most cases, a referral would be made at the conclusion of an investigation and / or upon the employment being terminated.
+Referral during investigation would only usually be appropriate in cases where there are significant concerns around safeguarding, and in these cases, the proposal to refer must have been discussed through an allegation meeting / discussion in advance. - 11.4 A referral to the DBS can be made in the interests of safeguarding children even if the legal conditions are not met.
 This could include acting on advice of the police or a safeguarding professional, or in situations where there is insufficient evidence to dismiss or remove a person from working with children.
-The DBS are required by law to consider any and all information sent to it from any source.

-11.4 The school should consider the relevant employment and data protection implications of taking such action and are strongly advised to take legal/professional advice in relation to these cases.
+The DBS are required by law to consider all information sent to it from any source. - 11.5 The school should consider the relevant employment and data protection implications of taking such action and are strongly advised to take legal/ professional advice in relation to these cases.